CascadesCarnivoreProject/Carnassial/README.md

 * Carnassial is fully free whilst CPW Photo Warehouse​ requires a Microsoft Access license (and permissions configuration).
 Carnassial is more flexible and smoother in data entry but presently lacks equivalents to CPW's station information, occupancy analysis, and mark recapture analysis.
 [CritterShell](https://github.com/CascadesCarnivoreProject/CritterShell) offers detection and occupancy analysis.
 * Carnassial is readily available.
 Obtaining the eMammal client requires a logon be issued, which can be hard to get.
 * Carnassial and Timelapse are broadly similar.
-As of December 2016 Carnassial offers faster analysis, more flexibility, and fewer defects than Timelapse.
+As of March 2017 Carnassial offers faster analysis, more flexibility, and fewer defects than Timelapse.

 If you know of others please email carnassialdev@gmail.com to let us know.